 Take a look at your gauge swatch and it should look like the example below.
 It should measure 6” / 15.2 cm across and 5” / 12.7 cm tall.
 Now, let’s move on to the blanket.

-If you prefer and ad free pdf that includes a chart, checklist, larger font and gift tags for gifting you blanket, you click here to purchase off of Ravelry (or add it to your favorites or que), or you can click here to purchase from me directly and save 10%.
-(This discount offer is only valid for US residents.)
+If you prefer and ad free pdf that includes a chart, checklist, larger font and gift tags for gifting you blanket, you click here to purchase off of Ravelry (or add it to your favorites or que), or you can purchase from my Etsy store.

 Pattern for the 4 Day Throw